 Mushy and bland.
 We can do better than that.

-I prefer to cook the potatoes separately from corned beef using a simple method of boiling them for only a few minutes, then finishing them in a skillet with butter and parsley.
+Instead, I like to cook the potatoes separately from corned beef using a simple method of boiling them for only a few minutes, then finishing them in a skillet with butter and parsley.

 This results in potatoes that are meltingly tender on the inside, buttery, salty, and slightly crisp on the outside.
 They are the antithesis of mushy and bland, each bite creamy, crispy, and flavorful.